logo

 How to turn off Find My if you no longer have your device

-2. Click All Devices, then select the device you'd like to remove.
+2. Select the device you'd like to remove.

-How to turn off Find My if you don't remember your Apple ID password
+How to turn off Find My if you don't remember your Apple Account password

 The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.